• Skip to primary navigation

 • Add marshmallows and vanilla extract.
 Stir until well combined and smooth.

-• Pour fudge into greased pan and allow to cool before cutting into squares.
+• Pour fudge into greased pan and allow to cool before cutting into squares (about an hour).

 Notes